1220moritz/reverse-twitter-scraper/README.md

 # ReverseTwitterScraper
 ReverseTwitterScraper is a Python package that provides an easy-to-use tool for scraping tweets of a single or multiple Twitter accounts.
-This package uses Selenium and Requests module to scrape tweets.
+This package uses Selenium and httpx to scrape tweets and other account data.

 ## Links
 GitHub: https://github.com/1220moritz/reverse-twitter-scraper